code-workshop-kit/code-workshop-kit/docs/terminal.md

 Pass the target `terminal` and provide a script command that you want to run in each participants root folder, which will re-run on file-changes automatically!

 You can optionally turn off the auto-reload, and let your users control when the script is reran.

+You can also exclude files from being watched, e.g. Java `.class` files, since you don't want your compiled output "file-changes" to re-compile output and end in an infinite loop.
+It accepts an array of glob patterns and starts the glob search from the participant root folder.

 You can also make the script run from the workshop root folder instead of the participant root folder if you need to.

 ```js